bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-02-26-introduction-into-loadbalancer.md

 Loadbalancers can be an essential part of a cloud infrastructure.
 Loadbalancers can be used to distribute the incoming traffic to multiple servers.
 This can in turn increase the availability of the servers and the applications.
 OpenStack Octavia is a loadbalancer service that provides loadbalancing services to the OpenStack cloud.
-Octavia is a scalable, on-demand, and reliable loadbalancer service.
+Octavia is a on-demand and reliable loadbalancer service.
 Octavia is a replacement for the older Neutron LBaaS service.

 ---